angeloskath/supervised-lda/docs/site/index.md

 report the likelihood and the progress.

-If the example below seems too big or too complex you should check the [getting started](#) in the documentation as well as some of the other tutorials.
+If the example below seems too big or too complex you should check the [getting started](/getting-started/) in the documentation as well as some of the other tutorials.

 ```cpp
 #include <fstream>